Dzheremi2/Chronograph/CONTRIBUTING.md

 ([extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring)
 for automatic docstrings generation)

+Usage of reading files must have explicit encoding set to `utf-8`

 >[!NOTE]
 >If you're too lazy to do all these things, please, mention it in your pull request
 >message for the maintainers to do this instead of you.